 Planning For Health Care Costs In Retirement

-Planning for health care costs in retirement is one of the most important factors in preparing a practical financial retirement plan.
+Planning for healthcare in retirement is one of the most important factors in preparing a practical financial plan.
 The importance of taking your time to get the numbers right and the facts straight simply cannot be stressed enough.
-Retirement health care costs can be tricky and they can be catastrophic.
-We are here to help you adequately prepare for what the future may hold for you in retirement, in terms of unavoidable health care costs.
+Retirement health expenses can be tricky and they can be catastrophic.
+We are here to help you adequately prepare for what the future may hold for you in retirement, in terms of unavoidable costs.

-Hopefully reviewing this text and taking time to educate yourself on the in’s and out’s of retirement health care costs will prevent any unfortunate mishaps that may threaten to derail your retirement plan in the future.
+Hopefully reviewing this text and taking time to educate yourself on the in’s and out’s of retirees costs will prevent any unfortunate mishaps that may threaten to derail your retirement plan in the future.

-Create A Budget To Account For Retirement Health Care Costs
+Create A Budget To Account For Retirement Health Expenses

-One of the most important steps that you can take in your retirement planning is to make a budget that accounts for retirement health care costs.
-When preparing your budget take care to add a line item for “health care costs.”
+One of the most important steps that you can take in your planning is to make a budget that accounts for your estimated retirement health costs.
+When preparing your budget make sure to add a line item for “health care costs.”

 This line will include all fixed expenses, such as Medicare premiums.
 However, it should take into consideration inflation, which rises much quicker in health care – at a rate of about 7 percent on average.

 Also, make sure that you include a hefty emergency fund for unforeseen medical expenses such as a $8,000 dental bill or vision emergency.
 Remember that Medicare does not cover either of these.